jriddy/hugo-blog/content/posts/posix-shell-jank.md

 ## Cracks in the Mortar

-For all my effusive praise the shell-first paradigm, I actually think the Bourne shell and its descendants kinda suck.
+For all my effusive praise of the shell-first paradigm, I actually think the Bourne shell and its descendants kinda suck.
 I mean, they get the core paradigm right—basic string interpolation, output capture, and pipelines are insanely powerful tools—but they are also old and crufty, invented in a different era of computing, and they have failed to evolve to keep up with the time.
 I called shell a "domain-specific language for calling other programs", and while that's true, if you take a step back, you can see that it leaves a lot to be desired in that role.

 A DSL for calling programs should be able to gracefully handle _the results_ of calling programs.
 I mean the successful results, _and the failures_.
 This is the most glaring problem with shell code.
 It should be able to handle errors in a sensible way, but 50+ years into using it and the best we've got is `set -e`, which still kinda sucks.